Hit And Run Accident – How To Avoid Being Charged With This Crime

-What identifying information do I need to provide in the event of a crash?
+What Identifying Information Do I Need to Provide in the Event of a Crash?

 Drivers must provide their name, address, and vehicle registration number to others when involved in an accident.
 Upon request, a motorist in a wreck must display their license or permit.
 It’s best practice to keep your information in an envelope or folder to avoid searching through the glove compartment.
-(See., Florida Statutes §§316.027-.066(2010).)

-What if there isn’t anyone in the car I hit?
+What if There Isn’t Anyone in the Car I Hit?

 For more information:

-Contact Meldon Law at (800) 373-8000 or (352) 373-8000 immediately if you have been involved in a serious auto, truck, or motorcycle accident.
-We are in your community, have the experience and resources required to work towards obtaining a fair settlement for you – we are here to help you.
+If you have been involved in a serious accident – don’t wait!
+Contact Meldon Law at 800-373-8000 immediately.
+We have served Florida’s accident victims for over 40 years and have the experience and resources to work to obtain a fair settlement for you – we are here to help you.